magento/devdocs/src/contributor-guide/contributing.md

 ### Customize deployed instances {#customize-deployed-instances}

 In some cases a custom environment is required to test an issue or a pull request.
-You can create a custom environment by appending custom configuration settings to the PR comment to [Deploy vanilla Magento instance](#vanilla-pr) or [Deploy instance based on PR changes](#deploy-pr).
+You can create a custom environment by appending custom configuration settings to the PR comment to [Deploy a vanilla Magento instance](#vanilla-pr) or [Deploy an instance based on PR changes](#deploy-pr).

 #### Magento Edition: